Beyond Reasonable Doubt in UK Law

 “

 A contempt of Court is an offence of a criminal character.
 To use the time-honoured phrase, it must be proved beyond reasonable doubt.
 It is not proved by showing that, when the man was asked about it, he told lies.
 There must be some further evidence to incriminate him.
 Once some evidence is given, then his lies can be thrown into the scale against him.
-That would be a criminal offence, but not the one with which he is charged.
+Mr. Hamilton told a lie when he said that the books were damaged and lost in the car accident on the 24th October 1967.

 -